 GV 531.
 Public Administration in State and Metropolitan Government (5).
 Pr., GV 101 and GV 102.
-Focuses on the problems of identification, analysis, decision-mak-

 Focuses on the problems of identification, analysis, decision-making, implementation, and evaluation of government programs and services as they apply to state and local governments.